ro-dhr/azure-enterprise-network-project/README.md

 ### Diagnose and Fix

 First instinct is an NSG rule, so I check the outbound rules on nsg-us-hq.
-Everything there looks normal, default allow rules only, nothing blocking outbound traffic to the EU subnet.
+Everything there looks normal: default allow rules only, nothing blocking outbound traffic to the EU subnet.

 ![US NSG outbound rules look fine](screenshots/scenario2-02-us-nsg-outbound.png)

 Just to be safe, I check the inbound rules on nsg-eu-network-lab too.
-Also fine, nothing there would be dropping this traffic either.
+Also fine; nothing there would be dropping this traffic either.

 ![EU NSG inbound rules look fine](screenshots/scenario2-03-eu-nsg-inbound.png)